 You can even easily push a baby stroller here, build sand castles and enjoy the kids’ oriented facilities, making Siesta Key public beach the perfect spot for the entire family

-Public Beach Access Point: you will find 10 access options mostly from Beach Road, marked on Google Map from 2 to 10.
+Public Beach Access Point: you will find 10 access options mostly from Beach Road, marked on Google Maps from 2 to 10.
 They are all somehow different.
-Some have parking areas, other don’t.
+Some have parking areas, others don’t.
 As a general rule of thumb, expect more people around the beach wherever there is an available parking area.

-Parking Lot: The access points 2 to 6 offer very limited or non existing parking space, however they are really walking distance from the Siesta Village where you can eventually leave your car.
-South of Access Point #11 (signed on Google Map at Siesta Beach Pavillion) offers the most parking spaces, by a big margin, with the Access Point # 7 coming second (around 40 parking spots).
-Access Point #4 has only 5 parking spots and the #5 around 20 of them.
+Parking Lot: The access points 2 to 6 offer very limited or non-existing parking space, however, they are really within walking distance from the Siesta Village where you can eventually leave your car.
+South of Access Point #11 (signed on Google Map at Siesta Beach Pavillion) offers the most parking spaces, by a big margin, with Access Point # 7 coming second (around 40 parking spots).
+Access Point #4 has only 5 parking spots and #5 has around 20 of them.
 The best bet is always to go to the Public Parking area, however, that part of the beach is surely the busiest in Siesta Key.

-Eating facilities: you can find picnic areas at the Siesta Beach Pavillon as well as a nice playground, so everyone can have the own time.
+Eating facilities: you can find picnic areas at the Siesta Beach Pavillon as well as a nice playground, so everyone can have their own time.

-Nearby restaurant: the Siesta Key Village is walking distance to the northern side of the beach (Access point #2 to #5).
+Nearby restaurant: the Siesta Key Village is within walking distance to the northern side of the beach (Access points #2 to #5).
 There are plenty of restaurants and eateries there.
 Anna’s Deli for breakfast or lunch and Captain Curt’s Crab & Oyster Bar for its seafood are both good options.
 For anywhere else on the beach, bring your own food as there are no bars or restaurants.
-There is a kiosk at the Siesta Beach Pavillon but it is a hit and miss, with limited options.
+There is a kiosk at the Siesta Beach Pavillon but it is a hit-and-miss, with limited options.

 Cycling accessible: most of the access points have a small bike rack where you can lock your bike